Learn about reasons why RUM data can show different Core Web Vitals numbers from CrUX.

 This can lead to the seemingly impossible situation where LCP is reported by web APIs as earlier than FCP.
 This is not the case but only appears so due to this security restriction.

 Again, CrUX does report the render time data for Core Web Vitals.
 Sites are advised to limit cross-origin content that impacts the Core Web Vitals metrics and to enable TAO where possible if they wish to measure this more accurately.
 Other cross-origin resources may be subject to similar restrictions.

-When a page is not opened in the foreground—such as opening it in the background or if it uses prerender options (currently under development for Chrome)—they will still emit metrics via Web APIs.
+When a page is not opened in a background tab they will still emit metrics using Web APIs.
 However, these are not reported by CrUX since they give timings that are inconsistent with the user experience.
 RUM solutions should also consider ignoring these, or at least explaining how these page views are treated.

 So what can we do about it?